These XXL chickens are available for delivery between the 26th and 30th March only.

-For a 2.3kg chicken, brush with olive oil or butter and roast in a 190°C oven for about 110 mins until no pink juices remain (stuffing will increase the cooking time).
+For a 2.3kg chicken, brush with olive oil or butter, season well inside and out, and roast in a 190°C/Gas 5 oven for about 110 mins, until no pink juices remain (any stuffing will increase the cooking time).
 Baste several times during cooking.
-Alternatively poach with stock vegetables for 110 mins.
+Alternatively, poach with stock vegetables for 110 mins.

 Organic chicken farmer

 Most of our chickens are raised by Andy Hayllor, one of our veg co-op farmers in Devon.
 The birds spend most of their time outdoors grazing grass, red clover and chicory; scratching and making dust baths, searching for bugs and exhibiting their natural behaviours.

 Chickens are naturally timid creatures, and without encouragement, stay indoors and never learn to roam and scratch.
 Many birds labelled ‘free range’ are kept in houses of many thousands.
 In theory they have the option to go out, but very few actually do.
 By contrast, Andy’s organic birds live in small flock sizes.
 They have shelters to encourage them away from the house, which Andy moves regularly to encourage them to roam about.